schlagmichdoch/PairDrop/README.md

 Developed based on [Snapdrop](https://github.com/RobinLinus/snapdrop)

 ## Differences to Snapdrop
+<details><summary>Click to expand</summary>

-### Device Pairing / Internet Transfer
+### Paired Devices and Public Rooms - Internet Transfer
-* Pair devices via 6-digit code or QR-Code
+* Transfer files over the internet between paired devices or by entering temporary public rooms.
-* Pair devices outside your local network or in complex network environment (public Wi-Fi, company network, Apple Private Relay, VPN etc.).
+* Connect to devices in complex network environments (public Wi-Fi, company network, Apple Private Relay, VPN etc.).
 * Connect to devices on your mobile hotspot.
-* Paired devices will always find each other via shared secrets even after reopening the browser or the Progressive Web App
+* Devices outside your local network that are behind a NAT are connected automatically via the PairDrop TURN server.
+* Connect to devices on your mobile hotspot.
 * You will always discover devices on your local network.
-Paired devices are shown additionally.
+Paired devices and devices in the same public room are shown additionally.

-* Paired devices outside your local network that are behind a NAT are connected automatically via the PairDrop TURN server.
+#### Persistent Device Pairing
+* Pair your devices via a 6-digit code or a QR-Code.
+* Paired devices will always find each other via shared secrets independently of their local network.
+* Paired devices are persistent.
+You find your devices even after reopening PairDrop.
+* You can edit and unpair devices easily
+* Ideal to always connect easily to your own devices

+#### Temporary Public Rooms
+* Enter a public room via a 5-letter code or a QR-Code.
+* Enter a public room to temporarily connect to devices outside your local network.
+* All devices in the same public room see each other mutually.
+* Public rooms are temporary.
+Public rooms are left as soon as PairDrop is closed.
+* Ideal to connect easily to others in complex network situations or over the internet.

 ### [Improved UI for sending/receiving files](https://github.com/RobinLinus/snapdrop/issues/560)
 * Files are transferred only after a request is accepted first.
 On transfer completion files are downloaded automatically if possible.